Horsethief Butte

 Admire sweeping views of the Columbia River from the broad plateau at the summit while you watch turkey vultures and other raptors riding the thermals.

-On your descent keep your eyes and ears peeled for the bubbly song of the Canyon Wren and guttural caws from the local Ravens as you admire a plethora of wildflowers like penstemon, desert parsley, death camas, and fleabane (wow, trying to top death camas, I see).
+On your descent keep your eyes and ears peeled for the bubbly song of the Canyon Wren and guttural caws from the local Ravens as you admire plenty of wildflowers like penstemon, desert parsley, death camas, and fleabane (wow, trying to top death camas, I see).

 Horsetheif Lake Petroglyphs Trail